 COVID has changed the landscape for many industries—the freelance writing industry is no exception.
 While some businesses have seen a shift from brick and mortar to supporting ecommerce sales, others have struggled with adapting to meet those demands.
 What does this say about the freelance world?
 Has COVID shifted payment structures for freelancers?

-Statistics reveal that, during 2020, 59 million Americans worked as freelancers—and this has continued to increase since 2014 steadily.
-Many turning to the freelance industry do so out of necessity, instead of by choice.
+Statistics reveal that, during 2020, 59 million Americans worked as freelancers—and this has continued to increase steadily since 2014.
+Many turning to the freelance industry do so out of necessity instead of by choice.
 Because gigs and income are unpredictable when you work as a freelancer, that means those new to this industry must learn how to adapt and make freelancing work as a business.

 Did COVID Really Change How Freelance Writers Work?

 Seasoned freelance writers are already used to working from home.
 However, when you don’t have a choice, shifts must occur.
 For example, when the pandemic caused shutdowns across the nation, thoughts may have been that this wouldn’t affect freelance writers.
 That isn’t necessarily the case.

 - What about writers who find it easier—inspirationally or otherwise—to write in cafes, libraries, or other public venues?

 - What about the writer who has to visit a source on-site for an interview or gather other information?

 - What about contract writers who spent part of their day working in a company’s office?

 - What about the travel writer who spent their time covering festivals, hidden gems, and other events?